quat1024/AutoThirdPerson/README.md

 Lowest-common-denominator config system that only depends on the config intermediate representation in `:Core`, so it can be used on platforms without an ecosystem config system to plug into, thanks Fabric.

-Must be compatible with Java 8.
+Must be compatible with Java 8, as it's used by Fabric 1.16.5.
+(Todo, it should probably be Java 6.)

 Create an `UncookedCrummyConfig` - you supply a `Path` to load the file from - and call `load` whenever you want (probably plug this into F3+T or a client command).
 Turn this into something `AutoThirdPerson` can use with `CookedCrummyConfig`.
 Despite it being basic it produces kinda nice looking config files imo ;)

+## todo

+Evaluate [dropbox/focus](https://github.com/dropbox/focus) - i doubt it'll work because minecraft plugins do their expensive work in afterEvaluate, but who knows